alessiofrittoli/stream-reader/README.md

 It emits usefull events such as:

-- `read` - Emitted when a chunk is received from the stream and processed by the optional transform function.
+- `data` - Emitted when a chunk is received from the stream and processed by the optional transform function.
 - `close` - Emitted when the stream is closed.
 - `error` - Emitted when an error occurs while reading.